 I want to embed a triangle mesh into a volumetric mesh, and render the triangle mesh.
 Does Vega support this?

 Yes.
-It should be noted that all simulations in Vega run on volumetric meshes.
+It should be noted that all simulations in Vega run on volumetric meshes (except cloth simulations).
 However, you can transfer (in real-time, or offline) the volumetric mesh deformations to the embedded triangle mesh using the "interpolate" routine in the VolumetricMesh class.
 The technique uses barycentric interpolation.
 You can see this in the turtle example (and other examples).
 See the source code of the "interactiveDeformableSimulator" driver.